crwilcox/crwilcox/README.md

 👋 I'm Chris.

 I work at Google as a Staff Engineer.
-I focus on Hybrid Connectivity between our propietary tech stack and public cloud.
-You may have noticed my GitHub stats decreased about the same time, almost as if most of my code stopped being here 😉.
+I am currently focused on making it possible for Googlers to use GitHub, internally, and here on GitHub.com.
+I've spent the most recent years at Google trying to enable Googlers to leave the tech island.
+Since that started we've made it possible for folks to use Git, GCP, Terraform, and a number of technologies y'all outside of Google are already familiar with.
+Before that I spent time sorting out how to connect our public cloud (GCP) to our internal infrastructure, enabling teams to take a hybrid approach to infrastructure.
+For a bit my code metrics went down on GitHub as most of that work was inside our internal sourcebase, google3.

 I previously focused on Google Cloud ☁️ building Client Libraries for products like [Firestore](https://cloud.google.com/firestore/docs/quickstart-servers#add_data) 🔥, [Bigtable](https://cloud.google.com/bigtable/docs/writing-data#simple) 🏓, and [Google Cloud Storage](https://cloud.google.com/storage/docs/uploading-objects#storage-upload-object-code-sample) 💽.